hpe-storage/scod/docs/learn/video_gallery/index.md

 How to manage the components that surrounds driver deployment.

-### Managing multiple HPE Storage backends using the HPE CSI Driver
+### Managing multiple HPE storage backends using the HPE CSI Driver

 This tutorial talks about managing multiple `Secrets` and `StorageClasses` to distinguish different backends.